autogluon/autogluon/docs/model_zoo/index.rst

 autogluon.model_zoo
 ===================

-Pretrained Models discovered via Neural Architecture Search
+Here we provide pretrained Models discovered via Neural Architecture Search

 How To Use Pretrained Models
 ----------------------------

-How to load pretrained 'efficientnet_b0'.
+Example showing how to load pretrained network 'efficientnet_b0', which was produced via NAS.

 .. code-block:: python